JAMES, William John

 In early 1917 the 50th Battalion was ordered to assault the fortified village of Noreuil, near the Hindenburg Line after the Germans had retreated to this town.
 They encountered heavy opposition in their advance, and the attack quickly broke down.
 Whilst C and D Company continued to attack they were seperated from A Company on the far right.
 One platoon of A Company came under very heavy fire and were forced to lie flat in shell holes to avoid being killed; one man who climbed a bank to see where the enemy was firing from had the ground shot out from underneath his feet and narrowly escaped death.

-At that moment James arrived with his gun crew.
+At that moment James arrived with his machine gun crew.
 He jumped out into the open and managed to get one burst off when he was shot in the head and killed instantaneously.
-The platoon he was endeavouring to protect was later captured by the Germans, and was interned in a prisoner of war camp for the remainder of the war.
+The platoon he was endeavouring to protect was later captured by the Germans, and were interned in a prisoner of war camp for the remainder of the war.
 Before they were taken, however, they used the body of Bill James to hide the machine gun from the Germans, ensuring that valuable weapon did not fall into the hands of the enemy.
 For his final action in war he was found to be deserving of special mention , and had his name published in Sir Douglas Haig s Despatch of 1 June 1917.

 He was originally buried at Noreuil Australian Cemetery, however, his grave was subsequently destroyed by artillery fire.
 Sergeant James, therefore has a special memorial within the cemetery with the title 'known to be buried in this cemetery' at the top of it.
 He was 25 years old.